ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 }
 ```

+Google preserves and returns this state parameter unchanged, enabling security validations in the callback.

 ### Handling OAuth2 Callback

+After the user authenticates with Google, the application must process the callback to complete the authentication process.
+This includes exchanging the authorization code for tokens and validating their authenticity.

 Google returns the user’s authentication data via the `/auth/authorized` endpoint.
 This endpoint supports two modes:

 #### Form Post Mode(Recommended)

-Google sends the authorization code and state in the POST body using the javascript returned to the browser:
+Google returns the authorization code and state to the browser.
+A Google-provided javascript sends them to the endpoint as POST body.
+They are processed by:

 ```rust
 async fn post_authorized(